pixelgrb/esphome-emporia-vue-utility/README.md

 ## Disclaimer

-This software is of generally poor quality and should not be used by anyone.
+There is no guarantee of quality.
 When you install the software on your device, it will no longer report data to Emporia.
 You should backup the original Emporia firmware before installing this.

+## Backup the original firmware

+Determine which COM device your USB to serial adapter is and use it in the below command(s).
+Typically a single digit number. (e.g. `COM3`)

+Backup:

+`.\esptool --port COM# --chip esp32 -b 115200 read_flash 0x0 0x400000 .\vueUtilityConnect_stock.bin`

+Restore:

+`.\esptool --port COM# --chip esp32 -b 115200 write_flash --flash_freq 80m 0x0 .\vueUtilityConnect_stock.bin`

 ## Installation